mholzen/system/docs/principles.md

 They are organized by the number of arguments they expect:
   * Generators expect no arguments: they generate data from scratch.
   * Mappers expect 1: they take one argument (the input data) and produce another.
 They map the input data onto the output data.
-  * Reducers expect 2: they take one argument (the data), incorporate it into the second argument (the memo) and return result
+  * Reducers expect 2: they take one argument (the data), incorporate it into the second argument (the memo) and return a new verison of the memo.
   * Handlers expect 3: a request (the data) and a response (the memo), and a callback used to indicate its work is complete.

 Here are examples for each category: